paboAYUSHI/90daysOfCODE/README.md

       * used as buffers in most of the applications like MP3 media player, CD player, etc.
       The dequeue stands for Double Ended Queue.
 In the queue, the insertion takes place from one end while the deletion takes place from another end.
 The end at which the insertion occurs is known as the rear end whereas the end at which the deletion occurs is known as front end.
       Deque is a linear data structure in which the insertion and deletion operations are performed from both ends.
 We can say that deque is a generalized version of the queue
+      Deque can be used both as stack and queue as it allows the insertion and deletion operations on both ends.
+In deque, the insertion and deletion operation can be performed from one side.
+The stack follows the LIFO rule in which both the insertion and deletion can be performed only from one end; therefore, we conclude that deque can be considered as a stack.
    ## linked lists
       memory is not stored contiguosly
       these are divided into 2 types ... first is a pointer where the address to another linked list is stored and second is the data/info part whwre the value of that block is stored